pacificclimate/pdp_util/README.rst

 .. image:: https://github.com/pacificclimate/pdp_util/workflows/Pypi%20Publishing/badge.svg
    :target: https://github.com/pacificclimate/pdp_util

-The `pdp_util` Python package is essentially a package that hosts a variety of utility modules that are required to run the `PCIC Data Portal <http://www.pacificclimate.org/data>`_.
+Python package `pdp_util` provides a variety of utility modules that are required to run the `PCIC Data Portal <http://www.pacificclimate.org/data>`_.
 In practice, it contains a large part of the non-`Pydap <http://www.pydap.org>`_ code for the PCIC Data Portal [#non-pcic]_, while the `pdp` package pulls everything together in a single application.
 The utilies can be subdivided into those that support the "pcds" [#pcds]_ portal, those that support the "raster" portals, and those that serve both (i.e. globally applicable utilities).

 PCDS Portal Utilities
 --------------